Colva: Climate

 Colvá features a tropical monsoon climate under the Köppen climate classification.
 Colvá, being in the tropical zone and near the Arabian Sea, has a hot and humid climate for most of the year.
 The month of May is the hottest, seeing day temperatures of over 35 °C coupled with high humidity.
 The monsoon rains arrive by early June and provide a much-needed respite from the heat.
 Most of Colvá's annual rainfall is received through the monsoons which last till late September.

 Colvá has a short winter season between mid-December and February.
 These months are marked by nights of around 21 °C and days of around 28 °C, with moderate amounts of humidity.

-Language

-The Saxtti dialect of Konkani, belonging to the Indo-European family of languages, is the local language and spoken widely by the people of Colvá.
-Konkani is primarily written in the Latin script in Colvá.
-Portuguese is spoken by the elite and older generations including the ones with Portuguese ancestry.
-English is spoken by all and is compulsorily taught in schools.
-Marathi and Hindi are also widely understood and spoken throughout the locality.